 During fermentation, the ATP is only extracted via the glycolysis pathway.
 The pyruvate that is created in glycolysis does not continue to go through the rest of the process, skipping oxidation and the citric acid cycle.
 It also doesn’t go through the electron transport chain.
 Due to the fact that the electron transport chain isn’t functioning, NADH cannot drop its electrons there and reduce to NAD+.

-There are instead a few extra reactions in fermentation which exist to create NAD+ from the NADH that was produced via glycolysis.
+There are instead a few extra reactions in fermentation that exist to create NAD+ from the NADH that was produced via glycolysis.
 This is accomplished by letting NADH use an organic molecule like pyruvate to drop the electrons it is carrying, and the ensured supply of NAD+ means that glycolysis can keep functioning.

 Certain cells can do what is known as “lactic acid fermentation.”
 This process has NADH transfer any electrons it has to pyruvate molecules, meaning that lactate is generated as a byproduct.
 The kinds of bacteria that create yogurt carry out this process of lactic acid fermentation, but so do cells in your body.
 Your red blood cells and muscle cells can do lactic acid fermentation.
 In the case of your red blood cells, it is necessary for them to be able to do lactic acid fermentation because they don’t have mitochondria and thus cannot perform aerobic cellular respiration.

 Your muscle cells will only do lactic acid fermentation when under strain after they have been used to exercise very hard and the oxygen that was present has already been used up.
 The lactic acid that is created by the muscle cells is then carried to the liver by the bloodstream.
 In the liver, it is converted back in pyruvate to be handled normally by cellular respiration.

 The ability of cells to respirate and create energy is what allows them to carry out complex tasks.
 Thanks to this ability, cells can form a wide variety of organisms we see in the world.